 Lemma 2.
-Given an LSTSes T under a finite signature Σ , then the number of configurations, $L_T(m, a)$, that are pairwise not α -equivalent and whose number of facts (counting repeatitions) is exactly m is such that $L_T(m, a) \leq J^m (D + 2ma)^{ma}$, where J and D are, respectively, the number of predicate and the number of constant and function symbols in the initial signature Σ ; and a is an upper bound on the size of facts.
+Given an LSTS T under a finite signature $\Sigma$ , then the number of configurations with m facts (counting repeatitions), $L_T(m,a)$ , that are pairwise not $\alpha$ -equivalent is such that $L_T(m,a) \leq J^m(D+2ma)^{ma}$ , where J and D are, respectively, the number of predicate and the number of constant and function symbols in the initial signature $\Sigma$ ; and a is an upper bound on the size of facts.

 Proof There are m slots for predicate names and at most ma slots for constants and function symbols.
-Constants can be either constants in the initial signature Σ or nonce names.
-Following the Theorem 1, we need to consider only 2ma nonces. \Box
+Constants can be either constants in the initial signature $\Sigma$ or nonce names.
+Following Theorem 1, we need to consider only 2ma nonces. $\square$

 Clearly, the upper bound above on the number of configurations is an overestimate.
-It does not take into account, for example, the equivalence of configurations that only differ on the order of the facts.
+It does not take into account, for example, the equivalence of configurations that only differ in the order of facts.
 For our purposes, however, it will be enough to assume such a bound.
 In particular, we show next that the secrecy problem for LSTSes with balanced actions that can update nonces is in PSPACE.

 Although the secrecy problem is stated as a decision problem, we prove more than just PSPACE decidability.
 Ideally we would also be able to generate a plan in PSPACE when there is a solution.
-Unfortunately, the number of actions in the plan may already be exponential in the size of the inputs, precluding PSPACE membership of plan generation.
+Unfortunately, the number of actions in the plan may already be exponential in the size of the inputs, see Example 1, precluding PSPACE membership of plan generation.
 For this reason we follow [18] and use the notion of "scheduling" a plan in which an algorithm will also take an input i and output the i-th step of the plan.

-Definition 3.
-An algorithm is said to schedule a plan if it (1) finds a plan if one exists, and (2) on input i, if the plan contains at least i actions, then it outputs the i^{th} action of the plan otherwise it outputs no.
+Definition 4.
+An algorithm is said to schedule a plan if it (1) finds a plan if one exists, and (2) on input i, if the plan contains at least i actions, then it outputs the ith action of the plan, otherwise it outputs no.

-Following [18], we assume that when given an LSTS, there are three programs, C, G, and T, such that they return the value 1 in polynomial space when given as input, respectively, a configuration that is critical, a configuration that contains the goal configuration, and a transition that is valid, that is, an instance of an action in the LSTS, and return 0 otherwise.
+Following [18], we assume that when given an LSTS, there are three programs, $\mathcal{C}, \mathcal{G}$ , and $\mathcal{T}$ , such that they return the value 1 in polynomial space when given as input, respectively, a configuration that is critical, a configuration that contains the goal configuration, and a transition that is valid, that is, an instance of an action in the LSTS, and return 0 otherwise.

 Theorem 3.
-The weak problem compliance problem and the secrecy problem for LST-Ses with balanced actions that can update nonces are in PSPACE.
+The weak compliance problem and the secrecy problem for LSTSes with balanced actions that can update nonces are in PSPACE.

-Proof Assume as inputs an initial configuration W containing m facts, an upper bound, a, on the size of facts, programs \mathcal{G}, \mathcal{C} , and \mathcal{T} , as described above, and a natural number $0 \le i \le L_T(m, a)$.
+Proof Assume as inputs an initial configuration W containing m facts, an upper bound, a, on the size of facts, programs $\mathcal{G}, \mathcal{C}$ , and $\mathcal{T}$ , as described above, and a natural number $0 \le i \le L_T(m, a)$ .

 We modify the algorithm proposed in [18] in order to accommodate the updating of nonces.
-The algorithm must return "yes" whenever there is compliant plan from the initial configuration W to a goal configuration.
-In order to do so, we construct an algorithm that searches non-deterministically whether such configuration is reachable, that is, a configuration S such that $\mathcal{G}(S) = 1$.
+The algorithm must return "yes" whenever there is compliant plan from the initial configuration W to a goal configuration, that is, a configuration S such that $\mathcal{G}(S)=1$ .
+In order to do so, we construct an algorithm that searches non-deterministically whether such configuration is reachable.
 Then we apply Savitch's Theorem to determinize this algorithm.